Bioinformatics and the Pharmaceutical Industry

 Drug Repurposing

-Bioinformatics providers can also support the pharmaceutical industry when it comes to drug repurposing.
+In addition to supporting drug development, bioinformatics providers can also support the pharmaceutical industry when it comes to drug repurposing.
 Bioinformatics services can help repurpose drugs via:

-These services help pharmaceutical companies to maximise the value of their drug pipelines by repurposing or repositioning their drug or novel therapeutic for new indications.
+Ultimately, these services help pharmaceutical companies to maximise the value of their drug pipelines by repurposing or repositioning their drug or novel therapeutic for new indications.

 Summary